idksoftware/ImgArchive/Digital-Asset-management-Overview.md

 #Digital Asset management Overview

 Can you find your digital images when you need them, or do you spent more time looking through endless folders on your hard drive?
 This can be even worse if you spent hours editing the image in Photoshop but can’t find the latest version.
 The Image archive provides an organised place to store digital images for safe keeping, editing and viewing.
 SIA is a full featured Digital Image archive system with version control following the Digital Asset Management (DAM) design goals.
+These are not hard and fast rules but common sense rules to manage your digital assets in a meaningful constructive way, most of which are standard practice in IT.
+These rules are described as follows, as well as how SIA can support the implementation of these rules:

 ## 1. Do No Harm